lirand/gettingandcleaningdata/README.md

-# Getting and Cleanning data, final course porject
+## Getting and Cleanning data, final course porject

-## Overview
+### Overview

 This repo indluces the final project code for the course.
 The target of this code is to take the supplied raw data, and turn it into a tidy dataset.
 A tidy data set consists of aggregated data for each combination of subject and acticity.
 The result are the means of every variable that exposed STD or MEAN data.

-## Raw data
+### Raw data
-Raw data consists of 561 variables, measured for 30 subjects doing 6 different activities.
-The raw data and the different variables are explained in the codebook.R file.
+Raw data consists of 561 variables, measured for 30 subjects doing 6 different activities using the accelerometers of Samsung smartphone.
+The raw data and the different variables are explained in the codebook.md file.

-## How the script works:
+### How the script works:

-The script is divided to 5 parts, each of them is supposed to handle a set of actions that needed for getting to the tidy dataset.
+The script is divided to 5 parts, each of them is supposed to handle a set of actions that are needed for creating the tidy dataset.
 :
 * 1. Merge the training and the test sets to create one data set.
 * 2. Extract only the measurements on the mean and standard deviation for each measurement.